chicken-libraries/chicken-double-queue/readme.md

-# 🐓 Chicken package
+# 🐓 Chicken Double Ended Queue

 ## About

 * * *

-Please add relevant information about your package.
+Small lightweight package focused on providing an easy to use API for a double ended queue.

 ## Tooling information